baze-/streamdeck-octodeck/README.md

-# StreamDeck Plugin for OctoPrint
+# Fixed StreamDeck Plugin for OctoPrint

+This plugin is based on original https://github.com/cpeuschel/streamdeck-octodeck plugin with few bug fixes and tweaks.

+- Bugs fixed: Now supports multible instances of the tile if you are controlling multible octoprints.
+- Features: Added 10 second option as I felt 30sec wasn't fast enough.

+##

-This plugin shows your 3D-Printer completion state in percent on your StreamDeck ([OctoPrint](https://github.com/OctoPrint/OctoPrint) required)
+shows your 3D-Printer completion state in percent on your StreamDeck ([OctoPrint](https://github.com/OctoPrint/OctoPrint) required)

 ## Installation
 Download the latest release.
 Double click on the file `com.cpeuschel.octodeck.streamDeckPlugin` to install.